arunofhyd/OmniSearch/omnisearch_native.md

 	-- Choose your size: "fullscreen", "left", "right", "top", "bottom", "center", or "custom" set windowSize to "fullscreen"

-	-- If you chose "custom" above, set your numbers here {Left, Top, Right, Bottom}: set customBounds to {100, 100, 1200, 800}
+	-- If you chose "custom" above, set your window coordinates here {Left, Top, Right, Bottom}: set customBounds to {100, 100, 1200, 800}

 	-- Set to 'true' to bring Safari to front, 'false' to update in background